hav4ik/hav4ik.github.io/content/posts/learning-to-rank/index.md

 \end{align*}
 $$

-Having these shorthand notations, we can express the click probability as:
+Having these shorthand notations, we can express the click probability as "the sum of the probabilities of the user observing and perceiving the document as relevant when it is actually relevant and when it is not, weighted by the examination probability at rank \(k\)":

 $$
 \begin{equation*}